 The Office of the Vice President for International Affairs provides leadership and advocacy for international programs and activities on all eight campuses and coordinates the resources necessary to sustain their growth.

-On October 30, Ayaan Ali Khan, master of the sarod, will perform at the opening of the IU India Gateway in Gurgaon, near New Delhi.
+On October 30, Ayaan Ali Khan, master of the sarod, performed at the opening of the IU India Gateway in Gurgaon, near New Delhi.
 Part of a famous family of musicians, Khan has participated in workshops on Indian traditional music at IU Bloomington.
-A delegation of senior officials from IU will attend the opening event on October 30.
+A delegation of senior officials from IU attended the opening event on October 30.